kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 >Note: A Kyma Event type is just a logical concept.
 The actual Event type is a Fully Qualified Event Type composed of `application(source id) + event type + event type version`.

 ## Knative channel naming convention
- The Knative channel name follows this pattern: `{event-source-id}-{event-type}-{event-type-version}`.
-In order to avoid naming conflicts, use the following guidelines when creating the channel name:
+ The Knative channel naming follows this pattern: `{event-source-id}-{event-type}-{event-type-version}`.
+In order to avoid naming conflicts, the following rules are considered when creating the channel name:
  1. If the event component's name already contains a hyphen, a second hyphen is added.
 For example, `external-application` becomes `external--application`.
  2. If the event component's name contains a period, the period is replaced with `-dot-`.
 For example, `order.created` becomes `order-dot-created`.